GoogleCloudPlatform/cluster-health-scanner/README.md

 Runs on two nodes to check networking across these nodes.
 A 'pass' is given to both nodes when they have an average bandwidth that meets or exceeds a given threshold.
+Second-pass is enabled by default which runs the NCCL test for pairs of a healthy and unhealthy node after a first test.
+This helps reduce the number of false positives when only one node in a pair is unhealthy.

 The NCCL health check will pair nodes based on the parameter `PAIRING_MODE` in the health runner configuration.

 By default, NCCL health check runs in `random` pairing mode which runs the health checks between random pairs of nodes.
 These are the supported topological aware pairing modes:

-* Random Pairs (default) - `PAIRING_MODE: random`
+###### Random Pairs (default)

+> Checks ***ALL*** nodes (marked to be tested) by running NCCL tests between
+> exhaustive random pairings of nodes.
+> (Topology is not considered.)

+To set:
+`PAIRING_MODE: random`

+Notes:
 - Ignores topology of cluster and randomly pairs nodes together
 - When second pass is enabled (`SECOND_PASS_ENABLED: true`), a NCCL test failure will proceed with another random pairing but this time using one passed node and one failed node in each pair.

-* Intra Rack - `PAIRING_MODE: intra_rack`
+###### Intra Rack

+> Checks ***ALL*** nodes (marked to be tested) by running NCCL tests between
+> exhaustive random pairings of nodes that are in the same rack.

+To set:`PAIRING_MODE: intra_rack`

+Notes:
-  - Checks the racks communication by running NCCL tests between each node in the same rack.
+- Checks the racks communication by running NCCL tests between nodes in the same rack.
-  - When second pass is enabled (`SECOND_PASS_ENABLED: true`), a NCCL test failure will proceed with another pairing but this time using one passed node and one failed node in each pair (within the rack).
+- When second pass is enabled (`SECOND_PASS_ENABLED: true`), a NCCL test failure will proceed with another pairing but this time using one passed node and one failed node in each pair (still within the rack).

-* Inter Rack -  `PAIRING_MODE: inter_rack`
-  - Checks inter-rack communication by running NCCL tests between nodes in different racks.
-(The racks will be in the same cluster).
-  - When second pass is enabled (`SECOND_PASS_ENABLED: true`), a rack that failed the first initial NCCL test will be randomly paired with a different rack that previously passed.
-  - Note the nodes will still be labeled as pass/fail but only failed nodes in a failed rack will be tested again if second pass is enabled.
-* Inter Cluster - `PAIRING_MODE: inter_cluster`
+###### Inter Cluster

-  - Checks the inter-cluster communication by running NCCL tests between nodes in different clusters.
+> Checks clusters by running NCCL tests between nodes (marked for testing) in
+> different clusters.

+To set: `PAIRING_MODE: inter_cluster`

+Notes:
-  - When second pass is enabled (`SECOND_PASS_ENABLED: true`), a cluster that failed the first initial NCCL test will be randomly paired with a different cluster that previously passed.
+- When second pass is enabled (`SECOND_PASS_ENABLED: true`), a cluster that failed the first initial NCCL test (that is a node pair failed between different clusters) will be randomly paired with a different cluster that previously passed (had no failed nodes in the cluster that were tested).
 - Note the nodes will still be labeled as pass/fail but only failed nodes in a failed cluster will be tested again if second pass is enabled.

-Note that, for all pairing modes, second-pass is enabled by default which runs the NCCL test for pairs of a healthy and unhealthy node.
-This reduces the falsely tainted nodes.

 ##### GPU Health Check